DFE-Digital/bat-design-history/app/posts/manage-teacher-training-applications/2021-05-12-creating-a-new-permission-allowing-users-to-set-up-interviews.md

 Until now, the ‘make decisions’ permission has included the ability to set up, change and cancel interviews.
 This piece of work splits it out, so that ‘set up interviews’ is a separate permission.

-We’ll give the new permission to all users who currently have ‘make decisions’ permission.
+We’ll give the new permission to all users who currently have the ‘make decisions’ permission.
 This means that no users will gain or lose permissions when we introduce the new one.

 ## Why we made the change